ilyhalight/notpx/README.md

 1. Setting pixels at specified coordinates (coords in `result.json`)
 2. Auto collection of tokens
 3. Auto upgrade boosts
+4. Auto use fast recharge boost if exists
-4. Saving screenshots of the map (if necessary, additionally run the `bun run map` file)
+5. Saving screenshots of the map (if necessary, additionally run the `bun run map` file)
-5. Automatic image conversion to coordinates (Not all images are supported, read more below!!!)
+6. Automatic image conversion to coordinates (Not all images are supported, read more below!!!)
-6. Functions have been made for the entire NotPixel API, if something is missing in the bot, you can easily add it without even getting into the game itself
+7. Functions have been made for the entire NotPixel API, if something is missing in the bot, you can easily add it without even getting into the game itself

+* All tasks are delayed.
+Every account has its own user agent
 * The bot works linearly, i.e. it goes along the line until it finishes the cycle

 **Have fun :)**